 Large Ham: Database occasionally ventures into this territory.

 Limited Wardrobe: In every episode thus far, Database Ranger wears a t-shirt with the Mighty Morphin' Power Rangers underneath a Power Rangers in Space jacket.
-Dr. K, of course, wears her uniform and lab coat ensemble.
+Dr. K, of course, wears her uniform and lab coat ensemble, and Guy seems to be fond of suits.

 The Men in Black: Both Database and Dr. K suspect Guy of being one when he moves in with them, one is present in the Diner when Database, Mayo and Guy go out to a restaurant, and after Database gets called for a meeting with a book publisher, he encounters more men in black, with Guy being one of them.